survivejs/webpack-book/manuscript/optimizing/07_performance.md

 * Start with higher level techniques that are fast to implement first.
 * Lower level techniques are more involved but come with their wins.
-* Given webpack runs using a single instance by default, finding ways to parallelize its execution can lead to big wins.
+* Since webpack runs using a single instance by default, parallelizing is worthwhile.
-* Sometimes the best optimization is to skip work.
-Especially during development, cheating can be acceptable thanks to modern browsers.
+* Especially during development, skipping work can be acceptable thanks to modern browsers.